 Rhythm sequence is the first career survey of Australian artist Gemma Smith.
 The exhibition traces the development of Smith's practice since 2003 and its experimentation with the language of painting.
 It celebrates Smith's reworking of abstract codes and styles, as well as the testing of colour and form, pictorial depth and formal and improvised gestures throughout her career.

-This exhibition is organised by UNSW Galleries and is curated by José Da Silva.
+This exhibition is a UNSW Galleries touring exhibition curated by José Da Silva.
 It will be accompanied by the monograph Found Ground 2018, published by Formist.

 Stay up to date with our upcoming events and exhibitionsSubscribe to our eNews Subscribe to our eNews